The Swiss healthcare system

 Supplementary health insurance

 You can take out optional supplementary health insurance at an extra cost from the same or separate insurer.
-Benefits vary from policy to policy but may include orthodontic treatment, spectacles/contact lenses and choice of doctor when you need treatment in hospitals and stays in a private or semi-private ward.
+Benefits vary from policy to policy but may include orthodontic treatment, spectacles/contact lenses, choice of doctor when you need treatment in hospitals, and stays in a private or semi-private hospital ward.
 The more benefits you get, the higher the premium.
 Companies can refuse to insure you or refuse or terminate the policy if you give incomplete or inaccurate information.

 Look on the Federal Office for Public Health website for a list of insurers and an annually published list of premiums to compare prices.

 EU and EEA citizens: European Health Insurance Card (EHIC)

 If you already have an EHIC you can get public medical treatment in Switzerland at a reduced cost while you are in the country for the first three months.
 EHIC does not cover private treatment.
 Keep any paperwork and receipts to apply for refunds or reimbursement on your return to your home country.